thomaslantern/nes-basic-controls/README.md

 	sta playerbuttons
 </code></pre>

 This section is heavily commented, both for your sake and mine.
 Basically the NES controllers need to be read one bit at a time, each bit representing one button.
 We logged what was happening with controller one in our last block of code, and here we're reading it one bit at a time.
+The _and_ and _cmp_ command, combined with the loop, basically check one button at a time to see if it is pressed.
+If it is, the carry is set, and we use _pha_ and _ror_ to put the carry onto our currently button list.
+In the last block of code, we ended with our accumulator set to 0, so each time we use ror we are throwing up a one in our accumulator if that button is set.

+After looping 8 times (through all eight buttons) we now have an accumulator loaded with ones in each slot that has/had that button pressed.
+We can use that to move on to our next block of code to check if the appropriate button is pressed.
 (to be continued!)

 (This tutorial is under construction.
 While I continue tweaking this "how-to" guide, please visit https://www.nesdev.org/wiki/Controller_reading for your NES dev needs.
 It's probably the single best source of info for NES programming out there (and the page I linked to in particular has to do with controller input.)